lehiep1610/assignment/README.md

 ```
 > No API keys or backend services required.
 All data is served via mock datasources with simulated network delays.

+## Login Credentials

+The login screen accepts any valid email format and a non-empty password.

+**Example:**
+- Email: `test@example.com`
+- Password: `123456`

+> No real authentication is performed.
+Any email address in a valid format combined with any non-empty password will grant access to the app.
 ---

 ## Architecture Approach